 A simple method which was tested for automatic stopping was to average out the F-scores at various similarity threshold values.
-The resulting scores are demonstrated in Figure 10 with the label "hc".
+The resulting scores are demonstrated in figure 10 with the label "hc".
 In contrast to the previous experiements, the average F-scores for all singletons and single cluster baselines are reported.
 The vertical line in the graph depicts one standard deviation around the average hierarchical clustering F-score.
-A threshold of 0 corresponds to the OneClusterOnly baseline and a threshold of 1 corresponds to the AllSingletons baseline.
-In Figure 10, as the threshold increases from 0 to 1, the F-score increases.
+A threshold of 0 corresponds to the OneClusterOnly baseline and a threshold of 1 corresponds to the OneClusterOnly baseline and a threshold of 1 corresponds to the OneClusterOnly baseline and a threshold of 1 to 1, the F-score increases.
 The average F-score reaches a maximum value close to a similarity of 0.99, at which point the average F-score and all clusterings within 1 standard deviation achieve better than the best baseline of all singletons.
 This is encouraging, except with such a high similarity threshold it is implied that we should only merge clusters with extremely high structural equivalence in their vectors.
 This is quite peculiar, and appears to be completely antithetical to the belief that community structures permit greater capability for disambiguation.